 Jane Campbell - Manning

-Jane has worked in the equine industry for over 35 years, teaching & training horses and people.
-Her experience is broad based, managing yards, staff and students.
-Teaching & lecturing in both FE & HE at Land Based Colleges in Equine topics, business management and marketing.
-From re training race horses, rehabilitation of injured and spoiled horses to training, teaching and riding classically in dressage as well as in show jumping and side saddle.
-She has trained at home and abroad with names such as Henry Loch, Iris Kellet, Hans Riegler (former Chief Rider at the Spanish Riding School of Vienna), Jane Bartle and establishments such as the Yorkshire Riding Centre, The Talland School of Equitation and Contessa RC and more.
-Her passion for horses and their behaviour has taken her down the Natural Horsemanship route as well as Equine Assisted Learning.
-She now works with horses in a different way, using horses to help develop people.
+Jane has worked in the equine industry for over 35 years, teaching people & training horses.
+Her experience is broad based including working in Land based colleges teaching both FE & HE to equine students.
+She has trained at home and abroad with names such as Henry Loch, Iris Kellet and Hans Riegler and establishments such as the Yorkshire Riding Centre, The Talland School of Equitation and Contessa RC.
+Her passion for horses and their behaviour led her to explore Natural Horsemanship and Learning theory as well as Equine Assisted Learning.
+She now works alongside her horses in a different way, to help facilitate personal growth and learning.

 Jane holds a Bachelor of Arts (Hons) in Education & Management, the British Horses Society Intermediate Instructors certificate and the C&G Further & Adult Education Teaching Qualification.
 She is Equine Assisted Growth and Learning Association (EAGALA) trained and holds the EAGALA Model Corporate Skill Set Training Diploma.